Average Payout For Getting Hit By a Car: Pedestrians and Drivers

 After a car accident, you may be seriously injured and in need of urgent medical care.
 You may also need to start making repairs to your vehicle.
 You may even need to completely replace your car if it was totaled.
 There are numerous other losses to consider, some financial, some not.
 Did you miss work and lose wages because you had to take time off to recover?
 Were you left with permanent disfigurements or disabilities?
 Was the experience physically painful or emotionally traumatic?
 All these details should factor into a possible settlement agreement.

 The precise amount you should consider to be a “good settlement” will differ for every case.
 A plaintiff’s damages and injuries might be minor in some cases, and a smaller settlement agreement could be sufficient.
 The damages may be severe in other cases, and a larger settlement offer would be more appropriate.
 In any case, reaching a good settlement agreement will take some negotiating.
-Defendants have a nasty habit of trying to low-ball plaintiffs with paltry settlement offers.
+Defendants have a nasty habit of trying to lowball plaintiffs with paltry settlement offers.
 An attorney can help you figure out how much your case is truly worth.

 If you were injured in a car accident, you can file a personal injury lawsuit to get compensation for your damages.
-Not every lawsuit will end in a trial, and many lawsuits end in settlements agreements instead.
+Not every lawsuit will end in a trial, and many lawsuits will end in settlement agreements instead.
 Our Queens car accident attorneys can help you get the best settlement possible for your case.
 Call The Carrion Law Firm at (718) 841-0083 to arrange a free, private legal consultation.

 Negotiating a Settlement Agreement After Getting Hit by a Car

 Settlement negotiations take place before your trial begins and may be resolved relatively quickly or very slowly.
-Some negotiations break down and no agreement is reached, so the case moves forward to trial.
+Some negotiations break down, and no agreement is reached, so the case moves forward to trial.

 Negotiations will often depend on the willingness of the parties to compromise.
 In some cases, defendants refuse to pay any more than they think they should.
 They could be unwilling to budge in the slightest.
 Other times, defendants are open to compromise and are just as eager as you are to put the whole ordeal behind them.